PhysicsPhysics gives you a closer look at and a deeper understanding of the laws of the universe.

 What will I study in A level Physics?

-The first year of the A level is the backbone of the course.
+Our Physics course follows the Edexcel specification.
+The first year of the A Level is the backbone of the course.
 You will learn:

 - Mechanics – how objects move and what causes them to move